Date 2019: May 31 to June 7

 This program is tailored to the bird lover and naturalist who likes to venture off the road to take advantage of observations in the solitude away from the highway.
 Hikes will be up to 4 hours, but always in consensus with the participants.
 Changes to the itinerary due to weather or road conditions must be considered.

 In 1979, the Canadian government built this 800 km (500 miles) gravel highway to open up the oil and gas riches in the Mackenzie Delta.
 But the real riches are in the unsurpassed views, overwhelming beauty and magnitude of the landscapes.
-About half way up the highway, in Eagle Plains, we’ll find the only hotel, gas station and repair services along the entire highway.
-You are now only a half hour south of the Arctic Circle.
+There are no communities and no accomodation along the stretch of the Dempster Highway we are travelling for this trip (km 1 to 270).

 Great add-ons to extend your Yukon experience: